Minneapolis police, protesters clash almost 24 hours after George Floyd's death in custody

 The arrest that sparked the fatal chain of events happened about 8 p.m.
 Monday, when police were called to investigate a report of someone trying to pay with a counterfeit bill at Cup Foods, 3759 Chicago Av., and found the man matching the suspect’s description in his car, according to police and scanner audio posted online.

-Cup Foods' owner, Mike Abumayyaleh, later confirmed that one of his employees had followed store policy by calling police after someone, thought to be Floyd, tried to pay with a counterfeit $20 bill.
-Abumayyaleh said he's been receiving death threats since the incident.
+Cup Foods’ owner, Mike Abumayyaleh, later confirmed that one of his employees had followed store policy by calling police after someone, thought to be Floyd, tried to pay with a counterfeit $20 bill.
+Abumayyaleh said he’s been receiving death threats since then.

 Officers ordered Floyd out of the car and took him into custody, police spokesman John Elder said, adding that their body cameras were rolling the whole time.

-The incident was streamed by a bystander on Facebook Live, where the archived footage approached 1 million views as of Tuesday evening.
+The arrest also was streamed by a bystander on Facebook Live, where the archived footage approached 1 million views as of Tuesday evening.

 The video captures Chauvin with his knee on the neck of Floyd, who is lying face down on the street next to the rear passenger wheel, writhing, while repeatedly telling police he couldn’t breathe as three officers hold him down.